Work From Home Policy: A Definitive Guide For Managers

 - Essential tools for remote employees

 While some companies have a regular option of remote working, others take it up during emergencies.
 Like, look at the current condition.
-Coronavirus has sparked a revolution in the work from home scenario.
-As the terror of Covid-19 continues to spread, many employers have already considered the work from home set up quite seriously, to avoid reduced productivity.
+Coronavirus has sparked a revolution in the WFH scenario.
+As the terror of Covid-19 continues to spread, many employers have already considered the home office set up quite seriously, to avoid reduced productivity.
 Top companies like Google and Microsoft have arranged for enhanced teleconferencing tools to make work from home more comfortable than ever.

 Whatever be the circumstances, companies need a defined work from home policy to make it work.
 The work from home policy can be tailored as per the company’s needs and requirements.
 In the due course it can be modified according to the company’s specific values.